 - The current model assumes 20 members per station per month at a membership fee of £20.
-Based on 2 gyms of 100 stations, this equates to £480k per annum for both centres. - SL's benchmark is based on generation of income of between £5k and £10k (incl VAT) per station, i.e. income of £500k-£1m.
-Our estimate is at the lower end.
-However SL also state that this depends on other factors such as local competition, local demand, demographics, historical usage, marketing and quality of management and the service.
-Leisure officers have confirmed that it is appropriate to use the lower figures. - In terms of sensitivity analysis, an increase of 5 members per piece of equipment (at £20 per member per month for 100 pieces of equipment) equates to an annualised impact of c£100k. - 75 members or £18k per station would be required for this option to achieve a breakeven which officers have agreed is significantly above even the highest benchmark (nearly double the highest benchmarked figure) and is not achievable.
+Based on 2 gyms of 100 stations, this equates to £480k per annum for both centres. - SL's benchmark is based on generation of income of between £5k and £10k (incl VAT) per station, i.e. income of £500k-£1m and therefore our estimates is at the lower end.
+However they also state that this depends on other factors such as local competition, local demand, demographics, historical usage, marketing and quality of management and the service.
+Leisure officers have confirmed that it is appropriate to use the lower figures. - In terms of sensitivity analysis, an increase of 5 members per piece of equipment (at £20 per member per month for 100 pieces of equipment) equates to an annualised impact of c£100k.